 Proof of marriage

 On your wedding day, you'll get a commemorative marriage certificate.
-It's not the same as a standard marriage certificate and generally can't be used for official purposes as proof of your marriage.
+It's not the same as a legal marriage certificate and generally can't be used for official purposes as proof of your marriage.

-Once your marriage is registered (your celebrant or minister will do this), you can apply for a standard marriage certificate.
+Once your marriage is registered (your celebrant or minister will do this), you can apply for a legal marriage certificate.